Ronbay’s Shares Tumble Amid China Regulatory Probe Over CATL Contract

 / SOURCE: Yicai

 (Yicai) Jan.
-19 -- Shares of Ronbay New Energy Technology plunged after the Chinese battery materials supplier said it is being investigated by China's securities regulator due to misleading statements regarding large contract transaction amounts.
+19 -- Shares of Ronbay New Energy Technology plunged after the battery materials supplier said it is being investigated by China's securities regulator for allegedly misleading investors about the value of a large contract with Contemporary Amperex Technology.

-Ronbay's lithium battery cathode materials business previously focused on ternary lithium battery cathode materials and only forayed into the LFP cathode materials business last year.
+Ronbay's lithium battery cathode materials business has historically focused on ternary lithium battery cathode materials and it only ventured into the LFP cathode materials business last year.
 In December, the company announced it had gained control of an LFP cathode material factory in Guizhou province that has an annual production capacity of 60,000 tons.

-CATL only set commercial terms for this year's product supply, as the actual supply volume from next year will be agreed upon by the two firms in a later stage, Ronbay noted yesterday, without revealing the specific figure for this year.
+CATL only set commercial terms for this year's product supply, and those from next year will be agreed at a later stage, Ronbay noted yesterday, without revealing the specific figure for 2026.

 On Jan.
-13, the SSE also requested Ronbay to conduct a self-examination to determine whether this transaction could have potentially led to insider trading or other violations.
+13, the stock exchange also asked Ronbay to determine whether the CATL deal could have potentially led to insider trading or other violations.

 In this regard, Ronbay said yesterday that the general managers of its LFP business and legal department conducted short-term trading of the company's shares last month and earlier this month, respectively.
-However, both of them had already sold all their shares before the announcement of the supply deal with CATL.
+Both individuals had sold all their shares before the CATL deal was announced, it added.

 Editors: Tang Shihua, Futura Costaglione